Contents

 1. Cost of Labor.

 Once again, when you have a team, a big part of all your overhead is wages.
-You are looking at the total price, based on the hours and hours you need the right people to do the job, when you submit an estimate.
+You are looking at the total price, based on the hours needed and the right people to do the job, when you submit an estimate.
+Make sure you put workers on your list of line items to justify what you charge for the job when you present an estimation.
+Understanding lawn maintenance cost and how much to mow lawn starts here, as labor often accounts for the largest portion of the overall expense.

 2. Material Costs.

+Brand new items and supplies can significantly impact the cost of lawn care.
 That is how you can estimate the value of your supplies:

 • measure the client’s lawn to give you an idea of the precise area;